cappuchinese/Intro-Java/README.md

 ### How do I get set up? ###

 * Make sure you have the JUnit plugin installed in NetBeans!
-* Download most recent versions of JUnit and Hamcrest core from [JUnit](https://github.com/junit-team/junit/wiki/Download-and-Install) to a lib folder your local computer. (e.g. <my_home>/libs/java/).
+* Download the most recent versions of JUnit and Hamcrest core from [JUnit](https://github.com/junit-team/junit/wiki/Download-and-Install) to a lib folder your local computer (e.g. <my_home>/libs/java/).
 Make sure have at least

     1. junit-4.12.jar
     2. hamcrest-core-1.3.jar